 Maybe felons don’t really bother some people, but as a young woman, she felt intimidated and endangered just walking to the bus stop.
 The area was a hotbed of criminal activity.
 I offered my cozy couch several times, but she was fiercely independent.

-Before you get discouraged and think you can’t get an apartment with a low credit score, at least try.
-If you have a solid employment history, and the rent is a reasonable amount compared with your income, many property managers are willing to work something out.
+Before you worry you can’t get an apartment with a low credit score, at least try.
+If you have a solid employment history, and the rent is a reasonable amount in comparison to your income, many property managers are willing to work something out.
 Most see the minimum score of 620 as a soft requirement.

 They may not give you the advertised promotional deal on your lease.
 Sometimes, you have to pay an extra security deposit.
 Other times, you’ll need a cosigner with good credit.